hlucey/third-party/cis2-rmc-define.md

 ## Develop a pricing plan
 {: #pricing-plan}

 When you onboard your service into {{site.data.keyword.Bluemix_notm}}, you must define a pricing plan.
 If you have detailed knowledge about how you want to charge users for your service, you can provide that information in your plan.
-However, if you haven’t yet settled on a paid plan, you can start by enabling a free plan, and then come back and set up a paid plan later.
+However, if you haven’t settled on a paid plan, you can start by enabling a free plan, and then come back and set up a paid plan later.

 1. From the resource management console, click the **Pricing** page.
 2. Click **Add plan** to create a new plan entry and click **Edit plan** to edit the plan.
    * **Free plan**: All offerings can have one Lite plan that is free of charge, allowing users to try out your service.
 Free plans use *Lite* for the **Display Name** and *lite* for the **Programmatic Name**.
 Specify **Yes** for **Is this plan free?**.
 Click **Save**.
 Your plan is published to the {{site.data.keyword.Bluemix_notm}} catalog.
    * **Subscription plan**: Specify **No** for **Is this plan free?**.
 Complete the required fields.
 Leave the default **Pricing metrics** metric.
 This default metric is provided for you to use to charge users a one-time monthly fee.
 Click **Save**.
 Your plan is published to the {{site.data.keyword.Bluemix_notm}} catalog.
 Save the sample curl command to submit usage.
    * **Metered plan**: Specify **No** for **Is this plan free?**.
 Complete the required fields. *Delete* the default **Pricing metrics** subscription metric.
 Click **Add another metric**, complete the **Add pricing metric** page, and click **Add metric**.
 Click **Save**.
 Your plan is published to the {{site.data.keyword.Bluemix_notm}} catalog.
 Save the sample curl command to submit usage.
 For help selecting the right metrics, see [Metering integration](/docs/third-party/metering.html).
-3. The **Pricing** page should now be marked complete, indicating that you passed the minimum requirements to complete this page.
+3. The **Pricing** page is now be marked complete, indicating that you passed the minimum requirements to complete this page.

 Service providers are required to automate hourly usage submission for all metered plans.
 For more information, see: [Submitting usage for metered plans](/docs/third-party/submitusage.html)
 {: tip}